 The identification of the opposite effect of pressure gradient on near-wall laminar and turbulent flow (arXiv:1811.11877, 2018).

 A classification of the asymptotic regimes of laminar and turbulent perturbed flow over uneven terrain and the still unexplored features of its large-wavelength behaviour (J. Fluid Mech.
 871, 534–-561, 2019).

 Three unexpected properties of the turbulent boundary layer (arXiv:1709.00610, 2017; ICTAM 2020, Milano, 2021).

 P. Luchini, H. Motz: Undulators and Free-Electron Lasers, Clarendon at the Oxford University Press, 1990.

-see Google Scholar page.
+see the dedicated Google Scholar page.